grape-oauth2/grape_oauth2/README.md

     helpers GrapeOAuth2::Helpers::AccessTokenHelpers

     # What to do if somebody will request an API with access_token
+    # Authenticate token and raise an error in case of authentication error
     use Rack::OAuth2::Server::Resource::Bearer, 'OAuth API' do |request|
       AccessToken.authenticate(request.access_token) || request.invalid_token!
     end